esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 - **Touch targets** → appropriately sized for human fingers and movement. (example: buttons & links)
 	- It can, for example, be difficult to click something when you have a tremor and are using a mouse.
 - **Obvious designs for interactive controls**
+	- Not assuming that people know what icons means.
+	- Avoid design anti-patterns
 - **Allow users to opt-in to motion and animation**